 Here are some of the comments from responding companies:

-- I still worry about the lack of controls over data which can be assessed at home too easily.
+- I still worry about the lack of controls over data that can be assessed at home too easily.
 When in the office, I think the control over data is better.
 However, the quality of work in general I believe has improved–especially timeliness.

 - We were in the middle of a multi-year service delivery model revamp when COVID hit, so we continued with those efforts which included both people and technology.